Skip to main content

 Tailwind CSS v4 native - use utility classes alongside components

-oklch perceptual colors vs Chakra's HSL/Hex tokens
+oklch perceptual colors vs Chakra's semantic token system

 No provider wrappers needed (ChakraProvider, ColorModeProvider)